Characterizations of smooth projective horospherical varieties of Picard number one: Introduction

+Let $M$ be a projective uniruled algebraic variety over $\mathbb C$.
+Given a covering family $\mathcal K$ of minimal rational curves, by collecting the tangent directions of rational curves in $\mathcal K$ passing through each point in $M$, we define a subbundle $\mathcal C(M)$ of the projectivizaition $\mathbb P(TM) $ of the tangent bundle, called the variety of minimal rational tangents associated to $\mathcal K$.
+For a precise definition, see Definition \ref{d.vmrt}.

-The theory of varieties of minimal rational tangents, introduced by Hwang and Mok, has played an important role in the complex geometry of a uniruled projective manifold of Picard number one, such as the deformation rigidity, the stability of the tangent bundles, and the extension property.
-The general philosophy in this theory is that one should be able to recover the complex geometry of a uniruled projective manifold of Picard number one from the projective geometry of its varieties of minimal rational tangents.
-There are many results manifesting this philosophy, one of which is Cartan-Fubini extension Theorem (Theorem 1.2 of \cite{HM01}).
-This allows us to extend biholomorphisms between connected (Euclidean) open subsets of two Fano manifolds of Picard number one which preserve varieties of minimal rational tangents under mild geometric conditions.
-Another result in this direction is recognizing rational homogeneous varieties of Picard number one by their varieties of minimal rational tangents.
+The theory of varieties of minimal rational tangents, introduced by Hwang and Mok, has played an important role in the complex geometry of a uniruled projective manifold of Picard number one, that is, a Fano manifold of Picard number one.
+A general philosophy in this theory is that one should be able to recover the complex geometry of a uniruled projective manifold of Picard number one, such as the deformation rigidity and the stability of the tangent bundles, from the projective geometry of its varieties of minimal rational tangents.
+There are many results manifesting this philosophy, one of which is recognizing rational homogeneous varieties of Picard number one by their varieties of minimal rational tangents.